Birthday (Red Velvet song): Music video

 The "whimsical" music video directed by Kim Hyun-soo of Segaji was released alongside the song by SM Entertainment on November 28, 2022.
 It portrays Red Velvet's members "being transported into a kaleidoscopic imaginary world constructed from giant pieces of chocolate and candy" where each members "has their own surreal world" with scenes that switches "[imaginary world] where Seulgi performs with traditional Korean lion dancer" to "another [world] where Wendy sings in a garden modelled after a chessboard".

 Commercial performance

-"Birthday" debuted at number 23 on South Korea's Circle Digital Chart in the chart issue dated November 27 – December 3, 2022. on its component charts, it debuted at number six on the Circle Download Chart, number 43 on the Circle Streaming Chart, and number 88 on the Circle BGM Chart.
+"Birthday" debuted at number 23 on South Korea's Circle Digital Chart in the chart issue dated November 27 – December 3, 2022.
 The song also debuted at number 14 on the Billboard South Korea Songs in the chart issue dated December 10, 2022.

 Promotion

 Prior to the release of The ReVe Festival 2022 – Birthday, on November 28, 2022, the group held a live event on YouTube and TikTok to introduce the EP and its song, including "Birthday", and to communicate with their fans.
 They subsequently performed on three music programs in the first week: KBS's Music Bank on December 2, MBC's Show!
 Music Core on December 3, and SBS's Inkigayo on December 4.
 On the second week, they performed on Music Bank on December 9, Show!
 Music Core on December 10, and Inkigayo on December 11.